samalba/buse-go/README.md

-# Go-native block device in user space
+# Go block device in user space for Linux

+## How to use it

 Checkout the file driver_example.go for a simple in-memory block device.